+MAPPING TO BUILD RESILIENCE IN KATHMANDU

+Mapping local communities to reduce disaster risk

+AT A GLANCE

+Country Nepal

+Risks Data and information gaps exacerbating seismic hazards

+Area of Engagement Promoting open access to risk information

+In earthquake-prone Nepal, citizens trained to map local areas are helping in the government's effort to build seismic resilience.
+An area of Kathmandu mapped under Open Cities

-OPEN CITIES KATHMANDU PROJECT Mapping local communities to reduce disaster risk AT A GLANCE Country Nepal Risks Data and information gaps exacerbating seismic hazards Area of Engagement Promoting open access to risk information In earthquake-prone Nepal, the government has implemented the Open Cities Kathmandu Project which builds seismic resilience by training civilians to map local areas.
-DATA AND INFORMATION GAPS HEIGHTENING RISKS As in many developing nations, mapping information in Nepal has been often outdated, missing data, and sometimes only accessible on a pay-per-view basis.
-This creates societies without knowledge of village names, governments without access to their assets, and confusion as to where to provide aid in the case of a natural disaster.
+DATA AND INFORMATION GAPS HEIGHTENING RISKS

+As in many developing nations, maps of Nepal have been often outdated, frequently missing data, and sometimes only accessible on a pay-per-view basis.
+The dearth of reliable geographical information may erase the names of villages, prevent governments from accessing their assets, and create confusion about where to provide aid after a natural disaster.

 In Nepal, these data and information gaps only heighten the earthquake-prone country's high seismic hazards.
 Kathmandu, the Nepali capital, is the world's most seismically at-risk urban area.
-The city's population faces the highest mortality threat from earthquakes of any urban population.
-The potential for a large earthquake in Nepal spurred the government of Nepal to implement the Open Cities Project, a program supported by GFDRR's Open Data for Resilience Initiative (OpenDRI).
-Initiated in November 2012, the project aims to build seismic resilience in the Kathmandu Valley's education and health infrastructure by training civilians to map their local areas.
-An area of Kathmandu mapped under Open Cities
+The city's residents face the highest mortality threat from earthquakes of any urban population.

+The threat of a large earthquake in Nepal spurred the government to implement the Open Cities Project, a program supported by GFDRR's Open Data for Resilience Initiative (OpenDRI).
+Initiated in November 2012, the project aimed to build the seismic resilience of the Kathmandu Valley's education and health infrastructure by training civilians to map their local areas.

+LEVERAGING CITIZEN PARTICIPATION TO THE CITY

-LEVERAGING VOLUNTEERS FOR MAPPING ACTIVITIES Under the project, volunteers have used the open-source OpenStreetMap (OSM) platform to map road networks, schools, and health facilities.
-Over 130,000 buildings were mapped and more than 1,500 people in Kathmandu were trained in OSM over two years.
+Under the project, volunteers used the open-source OpenStreetMap (OSM) platform to map road networks, schools, and health facilities.
+Over two years, Open Cities Kathmandu (comprising members of the local chapter of OSM) trained more than 1,500 people in Kathmandu to use OSM.
+In that time, residents mapped over 130,000 buildings.
 The remote mapping was combined with extensive on-the-ground verification.

+Mappers collected data that included building type and incorporated construction characteristics, which helped reveal vulnerability to hazards.
+They also gathered helpful information on road networks, village names, and boundaries.

 Mapping activities in the Kathmandu Valley were aimed at preparedness and risk reduction, with the knowledge that any data would be valuable when the next earthquake struck.
-When two high-magnitude earthquakes with an epicenter near Kathmandu struck Nepal in April and May 2015, causing the deaths of nearly 9,000 people and destroying over a half a million homes, information gathered from this project proved crucial and helped inform response and recovery efforts.
-The data collected included building type and incorporated construction characteristics to understand vulnerability to hazards.
-Other helpful information covered road networks, village names, and boundaries.
+When two high-magnitude earthquakes with an epicenter near Kathmandu struck Nepal in April and May 2015, causing the deaths of nearly 9,000 people and destroying over a half a million homes, the information gathered during this project proved crucial to informing response and recovery efforts.

-The project brought together stakeholders from the Department of Education, the National Society of Earthquake Technology, donor agencies, and civil society to create usable information through community mapping techniques, applications, and tools that inform decision making.
+The project brought together stakeholders from the Department of Education, the National Society of Earthquake Technology, donor agencies, and civil society.
+Together, they helped generate usable information through community mapping techniques, and developed applications and tools that inform decision making.
 The project also helped launch a local innovation lab, the non-profit Kathmandu Living Labs (KLL).

 The Open Cities Kathmandu project concluded in the fall of 2013.
-However, organizations including KLL remain on the ground to pioneer mapping efforts.
-KLL is now a permanent organization and has received additional funding from the U.S. Embassy in Nepal and ICIMOD, a local technical organization, to continue OSM trainings and mapping activities.
-In addition to its mapping efforts, KLL has since been involved in several data collection projects designed to reduce disaster risk in Nepal such as damage assessments, relief distribution tracking and reconstruction monitoring.
-Building on the success of the Open Cities Kathmandu project, efforts under OpenDRI targeting urban areas have been scaled up globally, including to cities in Bangladesh, Indonesia, and the Philippines, as well as rural Malawi.
+However, multiple organizations, including KLL, remain on the ground to pioneer additional mapping efforts.
+KLL is now a permanent organization and has received funding from the U.S. Embassy in Nepal and ICIMOD, a local technical organization, to continue OSM trainings and mapping activities.
+In addition to its mapping efforts, KLL has since been involved in several data-collection projects designed to reduce disaster risk in Nepal, including damage assessments, relief-distribution tracking, and reconstruction monitoring.
+Building on the success of the Open Cities Kathmandu project, efforts targeting urban areas under OpenDRI have been scaled up globally, including to cities in Bangladesh, Indonesia, and the Philippines, as well as to rural Malawi.